thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git pull - fetch and merge any commits from the tracking remote branch
+git diff - diff of what is changed but not staged